Encore Presentation: This program's original broadcast was on March 19, 2013.

 On Monday's St. Louis on the Air during President's Day, host Don Marsh revisited his 2013 discussion with David Robertson, author of the book "The Original Compromise: What the Constitution's Framers Were Really Thinking."
 Robertson is a Curators' Teaching Professor of Political Science at the University of Missouri-St. Louis.

 While the Constitution is often thought of the nation’s founding document, it did not go into effect until 1789, more than ten years after the Declaration of Independence of 1776.
 The Articles of Confederation loosely governed the states prior to 1789, though it lacked several key provisions including distinct branches of government and the ability of the government to tax.

-Robertson argues that the Federalist Papers, of which many people believe composes the lens through which we view the ideas behind the U.S. Constitution, represent only one side in a fierce argument that was settled by numerous compromises.
+In his book, Robertson argues that the Federalist Papers, of which many people believe composes the lens through which we view the ideas behind the U.S. Constitution, represent only one side in a fierce argument that was settled by numerous compromises.

 Certain things about the U.S. Constitution were left intentionally vague (i.e. the Necessary and Proper Clause).
 The framers also made room to revise the U.S. Constitution with the addition of amendment, of which there have been twenty-seven.